 Contributing Factors to BCBA Burnout

-A recent study showed that around two-thirds of the participants were experiencing high levels of burnout and no job satisfaction because of working conditions.
+A study showed that around two-thirds of the participants were experiencing high levels of burnout and no job satisfaction because of working conditions.

 Employees report working an average 12 hour day, which significantly increases stress levels while decreasing job satisfaction – another factor leading to employee turnover.
 In addition, staff members have reported the following contributing to burnout: